How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 • For normal driving, the steering wheel is level with the seat or higher.

 4. Loosen the bolts on each side of the stem.
 Use a hex wrench for this.
 The bolts are on the part of the stem closest to the seat.
-Loosen them enough to remove the handlebar and stem from the tube.
+Loosen them enough to remove the stem from the tube.

-8. Insert the stem bolt by hand.
-You don't need to screw it in.
-This top bolt is not responsible for rocking the steering wheel from side to side.
-You need to fix it well before inserting the steering wheel again.
+8.Insert the stem bolt by hand.
+No need to screw it in.
+This top bolt is not responsible for the steering wheel swinging from side to side.
+You need to secure it well before reinserting the steering wheel.

 • If there is a problem that the steering wheel does not stay in place, tighten the nuts to move it with more force, but the steering wheel will move independently of the wheel.

-Method 2: Threaded steering column adjustment
+Method 2: Adjusting the threaded steering column

 • Some bikes don't have a nut, just a bolt at the top of the stem.

 2. Loosen the bolt at the top of the stem.
-This bolt, pointing straight down, creates pressure, i.e. holds the stem in place.
+This bolt, pointing straight down, creates pressure, i.e., holds the stem in place.
 Use a hex wrench to loosen it.
 You don't need to pull it out completely.

 3. Loosen the locknut with a wrench.
 Loosen the hex nut.
 It is located where the stem meets the frame.

-5. Wipe and oil the stem.
+5. Wipe and lubricate the stem.
 Clean the stem with soapy water and dry with a rag.
 To prevent the stem from getting stuck in the frame later, apply anti-seize lubricant 2 cm below the stem.

-7. Position the stem at a suitable height and tighten the top bolt.
+7. Place the stem at a suitable height and tighten the top bolt.
 This can be done by hand.
 It is better not to use any tools, because then you will not be able to loosen the bolt or nut again.

 A set of necessary tools

-If it is only necessary to lower the steering part, the rings are dismantled and the stem is returned to former place, and the rings are placed on top of it, after which everything is fixed with a lid.
+If it is only necessary to lower the steering part, the rings are dismantled and the stem is returned to old place, and the rings are placed on top of it, after which everything is fixed with a lid.

 Height adjustment value